JAMES FRANCIS ROBINSON

 Eastern Southland Gallery, Gore, New Zealand

-Sarjeant Gallery Collection, Wanganui, New Zealand
+Sarjeant Gallery Collection, Whanganui, New Zealand

 Testimonials

-Justin Paton, Curator of Contemporary Art, Dunedin Public Art Gallery
+Justin Paton, Curator of Contemporary Art, Dunedin Public Art Gallery:

 ‘... provoking, imploring, confessing ... he delivers a grungy retort to the clean-lined look of much recent art inspired by the virtual space of the computer screen ...
 Should we feel daunted by this chaos...or marvel at the vitality and moments of unexpected beauty to be found within it?’

-Marian Maguire, Artist & Gallerist, PG Gallery, April 2017
+Marian Maguire, Artist & Gallerist, PG Gallery, April 2017:

 '.....we come to the work from our own standpoint.....investigate them as an archaeologist might.....for clues of earlier epochs.....pore over them in the mode of an anthropologist-sifting through accumulated detritus to speculate on human civilisation.
 It's is a testament of James Robinson's ability as an artist that these works project visual surety in the abstract idiom.....'

-Warwick Brown, Art Writer, New Zealand House & Garden, February 2017
+Warwick Brown, Art Writer, New Zealand House & Garden, February 2017:

 '.....His art flows like the tide, picking up debris, expunging old marks, meandering, retreating, advancing again......Robinson is a force of nature and, like nature, his art is capable of sublimity and terror, of tranquillity and turbulence....'

-Cilla McQueen, Poet, 2014
+Cilla McQueen, Poet, 2014:

 '.......Robinson's vocabulary of textural accident reflects the intense engagement of the artist with the perennial questions of how to live, paint, be.
 Whether his works are read as abstract metaphysical forms or as elemental mark-making, as chance arrangements or as sophisticated explorations of technique, the subtle rhythms of his elements produce an overall impression of natural elegance.....'

-Chris Knox, in Look This Way: New Zealand Writers on New Zealand Artists
+Chris Knox, in Look This Way: New Zealand Writers on New Zealand Artists:

 ‘... a great big flatulent belch of fresh air amongst all the tight-sphinctered, deodorised boys and girls of the accepted national art world..... off-kilter and threatening but always sumptuously, gloriously beautiful.’

-John McDonald, art writer for the Sydney Morning Herald
+John McDonald, art writer for the Sydney Morning Herald:

 ‘...a hyper-literate, passionate imagination ... draws, paints and writes with an intensity that makes one think of Van Gogh, or perhaps Antonin Artaud ... a viral outbreak of signs and symbols, a splattering of cosmic graffiti, built up layer upon layer ... visionary landscapes, reminiscent of the teeming vistas of Bosch or Breugel.’

-David Eggleton, New Zealand Listener, July 5th 2003
+David Eggleton, New Zealand Listener, July 5th 2003:

 ‘beautiful, harsh and weirdly heroic ...
 Scorched, soaked and scavenged, Robinson’s paintings are a testimony to modern life as a chapter of accidents, where menace mingles with grief, and aggression with abjection.’

-T. J. McNamara, New Zealand Herald, November 19th 2003
+T. J. McNamara, New Zealand Herald, November 19th 2003:

 ‘The impressive achievement of these big canvases puts Robinson in the forefront of New Zealand artists ... powerful terrains ... great force ... the intensely personal expression of dark, turbulent emotion ... he has the potential to be one of our most gripping painters.’

-Dr. Jennifer “Ginger” Knowlton, editor of Divide: Creative Responses to Contemporary Social Questions, University of Colorado, Boulder, USA
+Dr. Jennifer ‘Ginger’ Knowlton, editor of Divide: Creative Responses to Contemporary Social Questions, University of Colorado, Boulder, USA:

 ‘... subtle, poetic, meditative investigations of the nature of being within the contemporary world........Response to Robinson’s work, here in the States, has been a rare mixture of awe and warmth.’

-Bridie Lonie, writer and Head of School of Art, Otago Polytechnic
+Bridie Lonie, writer and Head of School of Art, Otago Polytechnic:

 ‘Painting’s inherent orderliness is both problem and salvation: in this sort of work, the field is opened up, disorder created and order regained. ... a delightful drawer.’

-Roger Boyce, Art New Zealand, Summer 2005 (117)
+Roger Boyce, Art New Zealand, Summer 2005 (117):

 ‘It is a visually stunning and accomplished journeyman work ... potentially formidable gifts ...Robinson’s commitment to practice and ferocious level of production is admirable ...’

-Dan Chappell, Art News New Zealand, Spring 2005
+Dan Chappell, Art News New Zealand, Spring 2005:

 ‘... a new talent ... the embodiment of the driven artist ...
 The wide sweep and energetic intensity of his recent work means he defies categorisation. ...
 Critics have mentioned names like Schnabel, Kiefer and Basquiat—but ...it’s clear Robinson’s art is very much his own.’

-Mark Amery, Dominion Post, June 30th 2006
+Mark Amery, Dominion Post, June 30th 2006:

 ‘...
 Robinson’s abstract works can create a bodily response, the impression that an emotional vein has been located and opened within the compressed matter of all things'.

-Robyn Peers, The Christchurch Press, October 17th 2007
+Robyn Peers, The Christchurch Press, October 17th 2007:

 ‘... enormously satisfying ...
 Basquiat, Kiefer, de Lautour, Peter Robinson; many artists are suggested as influences ... but James Robinson is quite clearly his own artist and .....has continued to develop his individual style.’